RyanZim/eslint-config-problems/README.md

 ## sub-configs

-### `node8`

-There is a sub-config, accessible at `problems/node8`, which forces ES features supported by Node.js 8+.
-Specifically, it enforces the use of the exponentiation operator instead of `Math.pow()`.

-It also sets `ecmaVersion: 2017` in the `parserOptions`, so that ESLint can parse `async`/`await` code with no additional setup.

 ### `node10`

 The `problems/node10` sub-config forces ES2018 features supported by Node.js v10+.
 Specifically, it disallows the use of `Object.assign()` where the object spread operator could be used.